-Addiction and addiction relapse is viewed by different people in different ways, with most of our society split into two different schools of thought.
+Addiction and addiction relapse is viewed differently, with most of our society split into two different schools of thought.
 Some people believe in the drug addiction disease model, which argues that addiction is a brain condition.
 In contrast, others see addiction as a series of poor choices.

 Psychiatry recognizes addiction as a disease of the brain.
 In this view, addiction is characterized by compulsive drug seeking and using, despite the known harmful consequences.
-However, some would argue that addiction is a behavior and that the individual has a choice in whether or not they will continue to use or relapse.
+However, some would argue that addiction is a behavior and that the individual chooses whether or not they will continue to use or relapse.

 What’s a Disease?